-The order of preference indicated allows us to allocate subjects to students if one or more of their first preferences are not available or not offered.
+The third, fourth and fifth nomination allows us to give them a preference if one of their first two is not available or not offered.

 Parents and students are welcome to discuss elective subjects with the Head Teachers to clarify course demands before making their final subject choices.